 New Zealand's major banks, including ANZNZ, remain exposed to wholesale funding conditions and in particular, offshore funding markets.
 That said, the bank maintains a strong deposit franchise.
-The bank's proportion of loans to customer deposits remained largely stable at 112% during first-half 2024, although an improvement from the pre-COVID level of 122% as of September 2019.
+The bank's proportion of loans to customer deposits remained largely stable at 111% over fiscal 2024, although an improvement from the pre-COVID level of 122% as of September 2019.